johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 client: ClientProxy;
 ```

-\*Note: we use the `@Client()` decorator as a convenience, but it is recommended to use the dependency injection method for creating a `ClientProxy` instance.
+\*Note: we use the `@Client()` decorator as a convenience, but Nest recommends using the dependency injection method for creating a `ClientProxy` instance.
+Both work for our purposes, but the DI method has some advantages for production development.
 See the [Nest documentation](https://docs.nestjs.com/microservices/basics#client) for more details.

 Using this `ClientProxy` instance, we would then add code to our REST route handler (e.g., one that responds to the REST `GET customers` request) to issue the NATS request with code something like this: